 Pupil Premium Strategy 2017-18

 The Pupil Premium is a sum of money the school receives from the Department for Education (DfE) for each pupil who is either in receipt of Free School Meals (FSM) or for Looked After Children (LAC).
 Nationally, the statistics show that pupils who are in receipt of FSM do less well than their peers in their attainment.
-The aim of this money is to try to close that attainment gap.
+The aim of this money is to try to diminish the difference in attainment

 Summary of the main barriers to educational achievement